gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

    repositories.

-This tutorial presents a framework for developing PPML (Privacy-Preserving Machine Learning) applications with Intel SGX and Graphene.
+This tutorial presents a framework for developing PPML (Privacy-Preserving Machine Learning) applications with Intel SGX and Gramine.
 We use `PyTorch
 <https://pytorch.org>`__ as an example ML framework.
 However, this tutorial can
 be applied to other ML frameworks like OpenVINO, TensorFlow, etc.